-We use price swap derivatives to reduce price volatility associated with certain of our oil sales.
+We have used price swap derivatives to reduce price volatility associated with certain of our oil sales.
 Under these swap contracts, we receive a fixed price per barrel of oil and pay a floating market price per barrel of oil to the counterparty based on NYMEX WTI pricing.
 The fixed-price payment and the floating-price payment are offset, resulting in a net amount due to or from the counterparty.

 In March 2013, we placed a commodity swap contract covering a total of 12,000 bbls of crude oil for the period from April 2013 to March 2015 at a fixed price of \$90.00 per bbl.
 Such contracts and any future swap arrangements may expose us to risk of financial loss in certain circumstances, including instances where production is less than expected or oil prices increase.
 In addition, these arrangements may limit the benefit to us of increases in the price of oil.
-Accordingly, our earnings may fluctuate significantly as a result of changes in the fair value of our derivative instruments.